Vortex nucleation barrier in superconductors beyond the Bean-Livingston approximation: A numerical approach for the sphaleron problem in a gauge theory: Appendix

 \subsection{Details of the numerical method developed}

 The energy landscape of the GL model is a system far more complex than the usual molecular dynamics problems addressed by the string method.
-The problem for 2D systems involves four different fields, is strongly non-linear, and has a local gauge symmetry.
-For this reason, some expedients have to be introduced to apply the string method to this problem.
+The problem for 2D systems involves four different fields, it is strongly non-linear, and has a local gauge symmetry.
+For this reason, we need to introduce some expedients to apply the string method to this problem.
 One is the gauge-independent metric described above, and the others concern the numerical implementation of the algorithm.

 In our computation, the string $\vb q(s)$ is discretized as a vector of $F$ frames $\vb q_n$.
 The number of frames we employ ranges between 80 and 120, depending on the transition we are considering.
 Each of these frames, $\vb q_n = \qty(a_x, a_y, \Re{\psi}, \Im{\psi})$ represents a state of the system and is discretized on a mesh grid with a minimum of $400\times400$ lattice sites.
 We adopted a second-order finite difference scheme for the discretization of the functional.
 Then the gradient force is computed by simple analytical derivation of the function obtained by the discretization process.